 - Steamed Japanese rice with Japanese pickles, to serve

 - Check the thickness of the chicken.
-If it’s too thick at one end, you will need to “butterfly” it by cutting the under the edge of the filets from the centre towards the outside.
+If it’s too thick at one end, you will need to “butterfly” it by cutting the edge of the filets from the centre towards the outside.
 Be careful not to separate the halves completely.
 Then, flatten it out.
 Alternatively, bashing it a bit with a tenderizer should do the trick.
 This is important so the cutlet cooks evenly!

 - Set out two plates with raised edges and one bowl.
 Fill one plate with plain flour that's been seasoned with salt and pepper.
 Add the panko breadcrumbs to the second plate.
 If you don't have panko breadcrumbs, grating a stale baguette works well too!
 Beat the eggs in the bowl.

 - Place the chicken in the flour one filet at a time.
 Coat every crevice of the meat and then gently dip it in the beaten eggs.
 Allow any excess egg to drip off before moving it to the breadcrumbs, covering it as much as possible with the panko.
 At this point, you may be thinking that your cutlet is looking a bit undercoated.
 That’s because it is… One coating never seems to cut it.

 - Here is the trick to getting a perfect katsu: give it a double coat!
 This simply means you dip the chicken back into the eggs and then the breadcrumbs to form a proper layer of breadcrumbs.
 It will not only be tastier, but it will also help the cooking process.
 Once again from the top: flour, egg, breadcrumbs, egg, and breadcrumbs.